Monastic Tradition: Way of the Inner Self

 Roleplaying With an Inner Self Monk

 Roleplaying characters in proximity to a monk of the Inner Self can sometimes include being affected by an emotion-altering effect, such as the Infectious Emotion feature.
 This ability is left vague on its effects so that the table can judge how they wish to play the effect.
 If the other players agree, then the effect can cause each character to experience an extreme emotion in their own way.
 If players deem it too cumbersome, or feel it undermines their character, they can choose to simply receive the mechanical benefits without roleplaying the emotion.
 Players should not feel forced to act a certain way by another player, so be wary of this when playing with a monk of the Inner Self.

 Touch of the Inner Self

 At 11th level, You begin to learn certain techniques that allow you to channel your ki through your fists.
 These techniques in combination with certain pressure points allow you to affect your target's emotions, albeit in a minor way.
-This When you make an unarmed attack against a creature, you can spend 3 ki points to trigger certain fleeting emotions in them.
+Once on your turn, When you make an unarmed strike against a creature within melee range, you can spend 3 ki points to trigger certain fleeting emotions in them.
 The affected creature must make a Charisma saving throw with a DC equal to 8 + your Wisdom modifier + your proficiency bonus.
 On a failed save, the creature suffers one of the following effects: